-At Whiston Willis, Global Learning plays a central role in our teaching and learning, with the whole school currently working towards achieving the International School Award.
+At Whiston Willis, Global Learning plays a central role in our teaching and learning and we are proud to have achieved the full International School Award in July 2019.
 We believe the purpose of education is to develop young people with core skills and competencies that relate not only to the world in which they are living, but also to the future world in which they will live.
 These are often known as 21st century skills or deep learning skills and include:

 ways of working: communication and collaboration

 ways of thinking: critical thinking, problem solving, creativity and innovation, learning to learn and metacognition